ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 packets flowing back and forth whenever the train's state changes, or when accessories are commanded to change.

-Once you're confident your boards are working, you don't need to have the USB connected to your computer.
-Rather, you can connect it to a USB power source to run the boards and the RPP.
+Once you're confident your board is working, you don't need to have the USB connected to your computer.
+Rather, you can connect it to a USB power source to run the board and the RPP.
 It does not matter which USB connection you use: either of the connectors on the RPP or the RB-P-CAN-485 board will run them both.
 Only the RPP's USB connection will talk to **rshell** though.

 ## Operational notes